reer-ide/rhino_mcp/README.md

 - **Scene inspection**: Get detailed information about the current Rhino scene (incl. screencapture)
 - **Code execution**: Run arbitrary Python code in Rhino from Claude
 - **Object selection**: Get information about the currently selected objects in Rhino
+- **RhinoScriptSyntax documentation**: Look up the documentation for a RhinoScriptSyntax

 #### Grasshopper (Under Development)